Folkwang-ICEM/MaxMSP/harp-pedal-tracker/readme.md

 # Harp Pedal Tracker

-This very simple Max project implements a siple version of Stanley Chaloupka's[^2] harp pedal tracker, aiming at facilityting writing for harp.
+This very simple Max project implements a simple version of Stanley Chaloupka's[^1] harp pedal tracker, aiming at facilityting writing for harp.

 ## Usage